Mama June Shannon’s Daughter Anna Cardwell Says She Is Working At Walmart

 “Anna’s caption referenced sweeping new social distancing rules, which limit how many customers can enter a store at once,” says the article.

-Anna has more than 185,100 followers on her Instagram page, and many took to her comments section to praise her for her bravery.
+Anna has more than 185,100 followers on her Instagram page, and many took to the comments section of her post to praise her for her bravery.
 Dozens of Anna’s fans thought she was being courageous and courteous by continuing to work through the pandemic.
 A few fellow Walmart workers also commented to ask about some of the regulations to compare and contrast to the social distancing guidelines in place at their own stores.

 Her post racked up more than 6,800 likes and over 80 comments.